 If your tuition and fees were paid through the Virginia Pre-Paid Tuition Plan (VPEP), please contact them directly to obtain a record of payments made during 2014.
 They can be reached at 1-888-567-0540.
 If your payment was made through a pre-paid education program from a state other than Virginia, please contact that program directly to obtain a record of payments made to the University of Virginia.

 As in all matters related to the tax implications of education expenses, our staff will be unable to advise parents and students.
 We strongly encourage you to speak with a qualified tax advisor to answer questions specific to you or your student.
-Information about education credits can be found here, and IRS publication 970 regarding tax benefits for education can be found here.
+Information about education credits can be found here and here, and IRS publication 970 regarding tax benefits for education can be found here.
 In all cases, when claiming a tax credit or deduction, the taxpayer's financial records serve as the official supporting documentation for calculating the amount being claimed.

 Several classes of students will not receive a 1098-T form.
 These are: